ooddb/OODDB/DATASETS.md

 [Kaggle download link](https://www.kaggle.com/datasets/jessicali9530/stanford-cars-dataset/download?datasetVersionNumber=2)

 Stanford Cars is a large-scale, fine-grained dataset of car images.
-It contains 16,185 pictures divided into 196 classes.
+It contains 16,185 pictures divided into 196 classes (we use a total of 15,078 samples).
 We selected 98 random categories as ID for each *data order* and we followed the train-test split proposed by the original authors.